Skip to main content

 What legal provisions apply to academic freedom in the Norwegian higher education sector?

-Section 1-5 of the Act relating to Universities and University Colleges regulates academic freedom and responsibility at Norwegian universities and university colleges.
+Section 1-5 of the Act relating to Universities and University Colleges, which went into effect on 1.
+August 2024, regulates academic freedom and responsibility at Norwegian universities and university colleges.
 The Act stipulates that the institutions must promote and safeguard academic freedom and ensure transparency regarding the results of research and development work.
 The rights include freedom to choose the topic of the research, method and the method of publication, and independent academic responsibility for the content of the teaching within the institutionally established framework.
 The obligations involve respecting the norms and ethics of science.

-A draft for a new university and university colleges act is scheduled to be presented in 2023.
-The draft bill will, among other things, be based on the Aune Committee's report Ny lov om universiteter og høyskoler (NOU 2020: 3 ('New Act relating to universities and university colleges' – in Norwegian only).
+The new university and university colleges is, among other things, based on the Aune Committee's report Ny lov om universiteter og høyskoler (NOU 2020: 3 ('New Act relating to universities and university colleges' – in Norwegian only).
 The Committee points out that questions of academic freedom may arise in connection with cooperation in education and research.
 It refers to commissioned research, but also international cooperation projects.
 The Committee emphasises that the requirement to promote and safeguard academic freedom applies 'also when cooperating with others, both authorities and private actors at home and abroad' (p.
 135).

 What legal provisions apply to academic freedom in the Norwegian institute sector?